Raleigh Child Custody Attorneys Protect Your Child During Your Most Sensitive Challenges

 A court may also grant primary physical custody to one parent and secondary physical custody to the other.

-How custody is determined
+How custody is determined in North Carolina

 The courts encourage resolution of custody issues by agreement of the parents, intervening only if they cannot reach a voluntary resolution.
 In fact, state law requires that parents first submit their disputed issues to mediation before a court hears the case.
 Mediation is a guided discussion that allows the parties to address their conflicts, exchange information and discuss co-parenting arrangements.
 If the parties do not agree in mediation, the case will decide all issues relating to the parents’ respective privileges and responsibilities, based upon what is in the children’s best interests.